Bachelor Keeping

 Dancing

-You will start seeing your boys moving in a odd faschion, synchronized and making a kind of farting noise.This is the males maiting dance.
+You'll start noticing your boys moving in an odd, synchronized fashion, making a sort of farting noise.
+This is the males' mating dance.

 Bachelors in a group of 100

-She wrote: " I have a bachelor flock of over 100 and the dynamics are very different from a small bachelor flock.
-The biggest changes are how breeding season is handled since with a large flock, select drakes are going in and out of breeding pens.
-As you know, Runners are active breeders that do not require water to successfully mate.
-Re-introducing a breeding drake or two into the bachelor flock will result in fighting and often death during the breeding season so extra care must be taken.
+"I have a bachelor flock of over 100, and the dynamics are very different from a small bachelor flock.
+The biggest changes are how breeding season is handled.
+With such a large flock, select drakes go in and out of breeding pens.
+As you know, Runners are active breeders that don't require water to successfully mate.
+Reintroducing a breeding drake or two into the bachelor flock will often result in fighting, and sometimes even death, during the breeding season, so extra care must be taken.

 I wanna end this post with quotes from two instagram accounts that also have bachelor flocks.
 That where so kind and wrote a message to me about their experience with bachelor flocks.